tardate/LittleArduinoProjects/Kraft/RWD8DWL/README.md

 * parts fit well with virtually no flash
 * quite simple - only 31 parts
-* exterior surfaces are resonably detailed, but detail in the cockpit is quite limited
+* exterior surfaces are reasonably detailed, but detail in the cockpit is quite limited

-The kit could probably do with some photo-etch for detail.
-The only addition I've made is adding control wires with [QW-Model Q04004 0.047mm rubber rigging](http://www.qw-model.com/nd.jsp?id=59#_np=111_356)
+The kit could probably do with some after-market detail.

+The only addition I've made is tail control wires with [QW-Model Q04004 0.047mm rubber rigging](http://www.qw-model.com/nd.jsp?id=59#_np=111_356).

+I subsequently found some suitable photoetch  - [PART S72086 1/72 RWD-8 Siedlce](http://en.ibg.com.pl/en,part-s72086-1-72-rwd-8-siedlce,3,82,84,86,2880.html#.YCPpiukzaL4) - that adds mainly cockpit detail I am missing.
+I might just have to build another RWD-8..
+IBG have at least 4 variants to choose from!

 ![build_01](./assets/build_01.jpg?raw=true)